HurpDurp/TF2Benchmarker/README.md

 ```
 example_command 1
 example_command "2"
-// Both of these are accepted, comments are automatically ignored
+// Both of these are accepted, comments like this are ignored
 ```

 If you want to run multiple commands simultaneously, you can do so in the following format: